njsch/njsch.github.io/christian-resources.md

 ## Bible Reading Materials
 ### Read the Bible in Self-interchangeable Lists Through Grant Horner's Bible-reading System
-Say goodbye to Bible plans!
+Say goodbye to Bible readng plans!
 Click [here](/horner-ten-lists/) to find out more.

 ## Statements and Confessions of Faith
 ### The 2nd London Baptist Confession of Faith (2LBCF or 1689LBC)